-Trump Wants To 'Do Something' About EU Wine Tariffs.
+Trump Wants to 'Do Something' About EU Wine Tariffs.
 But U.S. Producers Have Bigger Problems—in China

 “This is the third Chinese tariff increase on U.S. wine in the past 14 months, and with each additional round, it becomes more and more difficult to compete in the fastest-growing wine market in the world,” said Wine Institute President and CEO Robert P. Koch at the time.
 “It is imperative to resolve this dispute as soon as possible, so that our wineries do not suffer long-term market loss.”

 The damage has been swift and serious.
-U.S. wine exports to China fell 13% by volume last year, and 25% by value.
-The fact that unit revenue fell so sharply appears to support Trump’s argument that the pain of tariffs is felt more by exporters than importers—an irony that won’t be lost on Sonoma Valley.
-The Wine Institute did not immediately provide a comment on the drop in value, but it’s possible that exporters are indeed willing to sacrifice profit margin to defend market share.
+U.S. wine exports to China fell 13% by volume last year, and 25% by value, something that suggests producers have been cutting prices to defend market share.
+If so, that would support Trump’s argument that the pain of tariffs is felt more by exporters than importers—an irony that won’t be lost on Sonoma Valley.

+The Wine Institute said in an e-mailed statement that, for some time, there has been an ongoing shift to shipping in bulk, which may partly explain why values fell more than volume.
+But it added that many wineries are still figuring out how to respond to the tariffs.

+“We will know more in three to six months as wineries work with their importers and accounts and see what the real ramifications are in the marketplace,” spokeswoman Gladys Horiuchi said.

 A new tariff target

-Note: This story has been updated to reflect a statement from The Wine Institute on the decrease in the value of U.S. exports to China.